-Since 1971, Albemarle County's Growth Management Policy has successfully protected the Rural Area's character and environmental resources while focusing growth, density, and urbanism in the Development Areas.
-This policy of concentrating growth in the Development Areas also allows the County to maximize the reach and efficiency of its investments by serving a denser population within a constrained area.
-Paired with an array of conservation efforts in the Rural Area, the Growth Management Policy balances the needs of an increasing population in the Development Areas with the community's support for agriculture, iconic rural scenery, and protection of drinking watershed and environmental resources in the Rural Area.
-Of Albemarle County's 726 square miles, 95% of the land area is designated as Rural Area.
-The Development Areas comprise the remaining 5% of the land area.
+Since 1971, Albemarle County's Growth Management Policy (GMP) has successfully protected the Rural Area's character and environmental resources while focusing growth, density, and urbanism into the Development Areas.
+This policy of concentrating growth within the Development Areas also allows the county to maximize the reach and efficiency of the its investments by serving a denser population within a constrained area.
+Paired with an array of conservation efforts in the Rural Area, the GMP balances the needs of an increasing county population in the Development Areas with the community's support for agriculture, our iconic rural scenery, and protection of drinking watershed and environmental resources in the Rural Area.
+Of Albemarle County's 726 sqaure miles, 95% is currently designated as Rural Area and the Development Areas comprise the remaining 5%.

-Per 2023 U.S. Census estimates, 115,676 people live in the county, with 64,682 people (57.5% of the county's population) living in the Development Areas and the Town of Scottsville - a total area of 37 square miles.
-By 2044, the Weldon Cooper Center for Public Service projects that about 31,000 more people will live in Albemarle County.
-AC44's approach is to accommodate the majority of these new community members in the Development Areas through the policies and actions described in this Plan.
+Per the July 1, 2023, United States Census estimates, 115,676 community members live in the county with approximately 64,682 people or 57.54% of the county's population living within the Development Areas and the Town of Scottsville - a total area of 37 square miles.
+By 2044, the Weldon Cooper Center of the University of Virginia projects Albemarle will gain approximately 31,000 more people.
+The approach of the Comprehensive Plan (AC44) is to accommodate the majority of these new community members in the Development Areas through the policies and actions described within this Plan.

-In the 1990s, a community-wide planning effort led by a steering committee resulted in the adoption of Neighborhood Model Principles intended to create a vibrant urban environment.
-The Principles served as the foundation for urban design in the Development Areas.
-AC44 introduces an updated Future Land Use Map (FLUM) and the new concepts of Community Design Guidelines and Activity Centers (discussed in detail in the Community Design Guidelines and Activity sections later in this chapter).
-These new tools will be critical to creating the dense urban environment envisioned for the Development Areas.
+In the 1990s, a community-wide planning effort led by a steering committee resulted in the adoption of the Neighborhood Model Principles intended to create a vibrant urban environment.
+The Neighborhood Model Principles served as the foundation for urban design within the Development Areas.
+However, AC44 introduces an updated Future Land Use Map and the new concepts of Community Design Guidelines and Activity Centers, which are explained later in this document.
+These new tools will be critical to creating the dense, urban environment envisioned for the Development Areas.